 The 2014-2019 Strategic Plan sought to improve the mental health and wellbeing of all Queenslanders, including those with mental illness, problematic alcohol and other drugs use and those affected by suicide.
 The plan was supported by a strategic plan summary.

 Under the 2014-2019 Strategic Plan, eight shared commitments to action addressed the immediate priorities and sought to strengthen partnerships and capacity for collective action over the life of the plan.

-The 2014-2019 Strategic Plan resulted in five Action Plans that address priorities outlined under the shared commitments to action.
+The 2014-2019 Strategic Plan resulted in five action plans that address priorities outlined under the shared commitments to action.
+They were: